ackermannQ/Data_science/1st Project - Covid19/README.md

 weighted avg | 0.88 | 0.89 | 0.88 | 111

-Only 38% of sick people are indeed detected, so the model needs to be enhanced However, on the following curve appears a rising slope for the testset so the model is begining to improve:
+Only 38% of sick people are indeed detected, so the model needs to be enhanced However, on the following curve appears a rising slope for the testset so the model is starting to improve:

 ![RandomForestClassifier2](https://raw.githubusercontent.com/ackermannQ/Data_science/master/1st%20Project%20-%20Covid19/images/Variables_plots/RandomForestClassifier2.png)

 ## [Modelisation](https://github.com/ackermannQ/Data_science/blob/master/1st%20Project%20-%20Covid19/README.md#covid-19-dataset-analysis)
 Four different models were tested and evaluated, using the learning curve method.